smwhikeh/HMS_520_Final_Project_TB/README.md

 1. How have mortality trends changed from 2015 and 2020 across different age groups?

-2. Whigh regions have seen the largest change in mortality rates over time and how do these trends compare across age groups?
+2. What is the relative contribution of different risk factors to mortality in 2020?

-3. Are there specific age groups or regions that consistently experience higher mortality rates compared to the global avergae?
+3. Do regions or age groups with higher mortality reductions show lower risk factors contribution?

 ## Detailed plans and timeline